andreyscott/andreyscott/README.md

 - 🌱 I’m currently learning `NEST.js`

-- 📍 Somewhere in: Africa

 - 👯 I’m looking to collaborate for `Dev Projects`

 - 🤔 I’m looking for help with `Competitive Programming`

+- 📍 Location: Somewhere in Africa

 - 💬 Ask me about anything, Except The meaning of life :sweat_smile: